MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-prompt-objects/create-a-prompt-within-a-changeset.md

 1. Commit a changeset using `POST /api/model/changesets/{changesetId}/commit`
 1. Delete a changeset using `DELETE /api/model/changesets/{changesetId}`

-You want to create a new prompt object for the `"Call Center in USA"` prompt under a specific folder in the Strategy Tutorial project.
+You want to create a new prompt object for the `"Call Center in USA"` prompt under a specific folder in the MicroStrategy Tutorial project.
 The folder object ID is `8A1831FF494F528D02A4A8BF5FB73459`.
 The project ID is `B7CA92F04B9FAE8D941C3E9B7E0CD754`.

 :::info